Configuration Reference

 Template Variables

-Section titled “Template Variables”Response bodies support template variables:
+Section titled “Template Variables”Response bodies support template variables.
+Templates work in all protocols (HTTP, GraphQL, gRPC, SOAP, WebSocket, SSE, MQTT).

 Section titled “Available Variables”| Variable | Description |